samuelfooks/edito-tutorials-content/README.md

             "en": "Tutorial"
           }
     ],
-    "tags": [
-        "discover", // A list of tags.
-For now, there's only 3 available tags you can choose: "discover", "learn" and "consolidate"
+    "tags": [ // A list of tags.
+For now, there's only 3 available tags you can choose: "discover", "learn" and "consolidate" "explore", // If your tutorial does not require user authentication "create", // If your tutorial allow the user to create content on EDITO "contribute" // If your tutorial allow the user to build and publish content on EDITO ],
-        "learn",
-        "consolidate"
-    ],
     "category": "discover EDITO",  // For now, you'll only be able to choose between:  "Ocean modelling", "Ocean data quality", "Data visualization", "What-If applications", "Focus applications", "discover EDITO", "training courses in data science", "training courses with python", "training courses with R" and "best practices", "imageUrl": "https://www.edito.eu/wp-content/uploads/2023/09/favicon.png",